EMI-Group/RelativeNAS/README.md

 python train.py --auxiliary --cutout --set cifar10
 ```
 Customized architectures are supported through the `--arch` flag once specified in `genotypes.py`.

+**ImageNet**
+Train the searched model with the following script by assigning `__C.net_config` with the architecture obtained in the above search process.
+You can also train your customized model by redefine the variable `model` in `retrain.py`.<br>
+`python -m run_apis.retrain --data_path 'The path of ImageNet data' --load_path 'The path you put the net_config of the model'`

 ## Citation